marionettejs/backbone.marionette/readme.md

 * Added `CompositeView` for managing leaf-branch/composite model structures
 * Added `CompositeRegion` for managing nested views and nested region managers
 * Added `attachView` method to `RegionManager` to attach existing view without rendering / replacing
+* Specify how to attach HTML to DOM in region manager's `show` method

 #### v0.4.8